- Our Trips

 Explore the remarkable Stone Forest, a geological phenomenon dating back 270 million years.
 This stalagmite-like forest of thin limestone spires were carved by rain and wind to create the fanciful shapes you see today.
 Visit a Yi minority village to gain an understanding of the ethnic tribes that inhabit this mountainous area of China.

-Take an early morning flight to Dali - The ancient capital of both the Bai kingdom of Nanzhao, which flourished between the eighth and ninth centuries, and the Kingdom of Dali which reigned from the tenth to thirteenth centuries.
+Rise early and take the bullet train to Dali - The ancient capital of both the Bai kingdom of Nanzhao, which flourished between the eighth and ninth centuries, and the Kingdom of Dali which reigned from the tenth to thirteenth centuries.
 "Dali" is literally the name of marble in China due to marble stone being quarried in this area.

 Upon arrival you will be met and have full day tours including cruise on the Erhai Lake, the 1000-year-old Three Pagodas at Chongsheng Temple, and the old city of Dali.